-Having determined that the salmon-crested cockatoo meets the definition of threatened under the Act, we considered whether there are any significant portions of the range where the species is in danger of extinction.
-The term "significant portion of its range" in the definition of an "endangered species" and "threatened species" is not defined by the Act.
+Having determined that the salmoncrested cockatoo meets the definition of threatened under the Act, we considered whether there is a significant portion of the range of the species that meets the definition of endangered.
+The Act defines an endangered species as one "in danger of extinction throughout all or a significant portion of its range," and a threatened species as one "likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range."
 For purposes of this finding, a significant portion of a species' range is an area that is important to the conservation of the species because it contributes meaningfully to the representation, resiliency, or redundancy of the species.
 The contribution must be at a level such that its loss would result in a decrease in the ability to conserve the species.